cgsecurity/testdisk_documentation/photorec_custom_signature.rst

 	pfi 0 0x50686f746f46696c74726520496d616765

-From fidentify/PhotoRec point of view, the signatures are identical.
+From :command:`fidentify`/:command:`photorec` point of view, the signatures are identical.

 .. warning::
-   Be careful, hexdump displays non-printable chars as dots.
+   Be careful, :command:`hexdump` displays non-printable chars as dots.
 The following signature is wrong:

    .. code-block:: none